| ||

 |

-Predaceous diving beetles Dytiscus sp.) are large insects that spend most of their lives in bodies of water such as ponds.
+Predaceous diving beetles (Dytiscus sp.) are large insects that spend most of their lives in bodies of water such as ponds.
 They are voracious predators, eating amphibians and other insects.
-The photograph above shows a diving beetle larvae eating an pacific chorus frog (Pseudacris regilla) tadpole.
+The photograph above shows a diving beetle larvae eating a pacific chorus frog (Pseudacris regilla) tadpole.
 Other predators of pacific chorus frog tadpoles include giant water bugs and garter snakes.
-Additional links: Pacific Chorus Frog (Pseudacris regilla) Natural History External links: |

 |